Tobacco Free Policy, Rules, & Procedures

 Tobacco Free Policy - B 709: Facilities owned by Portland Community College will be tobacco free, effective September 9, 2009.
 (Adopted March 2009)

-- The inhaling, exhaling, burning, or carrying of any lighted smoking material, including cigarettes, cigars, or pipes, is prohibited on college property excluding Good Neighbor Zones.
-The use of other tobacco products, such as smokeless or chewing tobacco, is also prohibited on college property excluding Good Neighbor Zones.
+- The inhaling, exhaling, burning, or carrying of any lighted smoking material, including cigarettes, e-cigarettes, cigars, or pipes, is prohibited on college property excluding Good Neighbor Zones.
+The use of other tobacco products, such as smokeless or chewing tobacco and use of devices that simulate tobacco smoking, is also prohibited on college property excluding Good Neighbor Zones.
 This does not include FDA approved nicotine replacement therapy products for the purpose of cessation.

 - Smoking materials must be extinguished prior to entering upon any PCC property without exception.
 All tobacco products in use must be disposed of appropriately prior to entering upon any PCC property, which includes exiting a vehicle.
 Improper disposal includes: